How to Get From Manila to Legazpi

 Which bus to take from Manila to Legazpi?

 For this route, it’s not about the company, but the type of bus you pick.
-There are 3 types of buses available for this route.
+There are different types of buses to choose from.- Standard – Cheapest option with basic reclining seats.
+Not the comfiest for long trips.
+Rates from 1,300 PHP ($21).

 The choice of accommodation isn’t that great in Legazpi.
 There’s no point spending a lot of money as the standard simply won’t reach what you can get in other places in the Philippines.